chain4travel/camino-docs/docs/camino-messenger/introduction.md

 #### Performance indicators

-in the gRPC metadata every hop and processing time is registered.
+In the gRPC metadata every hop and processing time is registered.
 There is a script to record this metadata of your requests and responses, which is gathered in a clear .csv format.
 This way you have full transparency of the performance of the Camino Messenger and your providers.
 More info on gRPC can be found [here](https://grpc.io/docs/what-is-grpc/introduction/).

 ## Message Type Standard

-In the WhatsApp messenger, you'll find a couple of standardize Message Types you can exchange with anybody that has the WhatsApp client installed (text, location, audio, video, contact, document,..).
-The same for the Camino Messenger, all partners need to be able to uniformly use the flight, hotel, car rental, transfer, activities,..
+In the WhatsApp messenger, you'll find a couple of standardized Message Types you can exchange with anybody that has the WhatsApp client installed (text, location, audio, video, contact, document,..).
+It is the same for the Camino Messenger, all partners need to be able to uniformly use the flight, hotel, car rental, transfer, activities,..
 Message Types, no matter to which partner they are connected.
 The use of a Messenger client also allows to define the Message Type Standard beyond field names.
 There can be enhanced message validation, field data and workflow standardization.

 for example 3 main Message Types are: